 Macular Degeneration Assessment

 The most common reason for age-related poor eyesight is macular degeneration.
 As we grow older, this essential part of the eye's anatomy loses its function.
-The macular is an area at the back of the eye that plays a large role in accepting sharp images for the brain to process.
+The macula is an area at the back of the eye that plays a large role in accepting sharp images for the brain to process.
 As you get older, age-related macular degeneration leads to your central vision becoming poorer.